How to Clean and Maintain a Fireclay Farmhouse Sink

 These are dried mineral deposits that usually form when water or grease sits in the sink and isn't allowed to drain.

 In this case, you can remove the spotting by using a gentle bathroom cleaner, such as Ajax.
 To take a more preventative approach, be sure to wipe down your sink after every use to keep those liquids from accumulating in the first place.
-This simple move can save you time down the road!
+This simple move can make fireclay sink maintenance easier and save you time down the road!

 Add a Little Sparkle